coopzone-dc/6502basic32k/Apple1basic/readme.md

 This is a Rom image that uses modified versions of Apple 1 software, right the way back to 1976!

-It boots to Apple 1 monitor, Know better by most as WozMon written originally by Steve Wozniak of Apple Computers.
+It boots to Apple 1 monitor, Known better by most as WozMon written originally by Steve Wozniak of Apple Computers.

 Wozmon prompts with a \ and a return: